Branislav Ivanović: Style of play

 Starting from the 2014–15 season, Ivanović has also pushed higher up the pitch from his customary right-back position, becoming an effective attacking threat on crosses and overlaps with his offensive positioning and runs up the flank or into the box.
 He has stated that this shift in technique also allows him to "pin back" opposing wingers into their own half, taking them out of position and turning their focus on defending rather than attacking.
 A versatile defender, he is capable of playing anywhere across the back–line, and has often been used as a centre-back, in addition to his usual role as a right-back.
 He is also known for his tackling ability and overall consistency as a player.
 Despite his ability, he is also notorious for his lack of significant pace or technical ability, while he often favours making simpler passes to teammates with his distribution, although he is also capable of linking-up with teammates and getting up the flank to deliver crosses into the penalty area for teammates from the right wing.
 Moreover, he is also known for his leadership qualities, having captained his nation, with former teammate John Terry describing him as a "legend" upon his departure from the club, and as an "[u]nbelievable defender for us over the years and a great and big character and presence in the dressing room."
 His former manager Mourinho instead dubbed him as a "fantastic character."

 Personal life

 Ivanović's nickname is "Bane" (Бане), a common nickname for the name "Branislav".
 Ivanović is married to Nataša (Наташа), a neighbour in Sremska Mitrovica, with whom he has four children.
 He is a member of the Serbian Orthodox Church in London, St Sava.
-Ivanović's maternal uncle is late footballer Đorđe Milovanović, a former Red Star Belgrade player; his maternal cousin is Dejan Milovanović, also a professional footballer, with whom he played in the junior national teams.
+Ivanović's maternal uncle is late footballer Đorđe Milovanović, a former Red Star Belgrade player; his maternal cousin is Dejan Milovanović, also late footballer, with whom he played in the junior national teams.

 He is friends with Serbian tennis players Novak Djokovic, Jelena Janković and Ana Ivanovic.